PRE- AND POST-OPERATIVE CARE

 Food – You may feed your pet a quarter of their normal breakfast no later than 6 am.

-Water – Your pet may have water up until the time of the surgery.
+Water – Your pet may have water until the surgery.

 Pre-surgical exam – Your pet must be in good health and show no signs of sickness such as coughing, sneezing, or diarrhea.